securing/midsummer/Midsummer Corp Hack 2023 by SecuRing/00_Structure/README.md

 - **Attack Vector** - description of the found vulnerability
 - **Execution** - using the Attack Vector to gain access into the user account

-This section explains the <ins>Major Task only</ins>!
+This section focuses on how to gain access into user account and might accidently solve some of the Tasks - their solution will **always** be posted in a section below regardless.

 ### Prevention

-This section talks about the weakpoint of the system, how the vulnerability we previously used came to life and how to prevent it from appearing in the first place
+This section talks about the weakpoint of the system, how the vulnerability we previously used came to life and how to prevent it from appearing in the first place.

-### Minor tasks
+### Tasks

-This section explains how to complete the remaining Minor Tasks in the current Stage
+This section explains how to complete all the Tasks in the current Stage.